Durrës: Modern

 The Communist regime of Enver Hoxha rapidly rebuilt the city following the war, establishing a variety of heavy industries in the area and expanding the port.
-It became the terminus of Albania's first railway, begun in 1947 (Durrës–Tiranë railway).
+It became the terminus of Albania's first railway, begun in 1947 (Durrës–Tirana railway).
 In the late 1980s, the city was briefly renamed Durrës-Enver Hoxha.
 The city was and continues to remain the center of Albanian mass beach tourism.

 Following the collapse of communist rule in 1990, Durrës became the focus of mass emigrations from Albania with ships being hijacked in the harbour and sailed at gunpoint to Italy.
 In one month alone, August 1991, over 20,000 people migrated to Italy in this fashion.
 Italy intervened militarily, putting the port area under its control, and the city became the center of the European Community's "Operation Pelican", a food-aid program.

 In 1997, Albania slid into anarchy following the collapse of a massive pyramid scheme which devastated the national economy.
 An Italian-led peacekeeping force was controversially deployed to Durrës and other Albanian cities to restore order, although there were widespread suggestions that the real purpose of "Operation Alba" was to prevent economic refugees continuing to use Albania's ports as a route to migrate to Italy.

 Following the start of the 21st century, Durrës has been revitalized as many streets were repaved, while parks and façades experienced a face lift.